 I updated this article in early 2018 when I joined the Amazon Prime Video team as a software engineer.
 I used many of the tips in this guide and added a few new ones.

-In addition, I have interviewed 35ish technical candidates, so I have seen the interview process from both the candidate and interviewer’s perspective.
+In addition, I interview technical candidates, so I have seen the interview process from both the candidate and interviewer’s perspective.

 Opportunities can arrive from many different places.
 You may find them through job postings, recruiters, or friends at other companies.
 Let’s discuss a few popular options for finding new opportunities.